philmadden83/alexamino/README.md

     }
 }
 ```
-<p>Alexamino will also inject the session object if required.
-Order of parameters do not matter.
+<p>Alexamino will also inject the session object if required.</p>
+<p>Order of parameters do not matter.
 Alexamnio will figure it out.</p>
 ```java
 @IntentHandler("foo-intent")
 public class FooIntentHandler {